evdel720/formform/README.md

 ### Setup Piece Object
   I pre-populated the pieces as objects in /lib/piece_array.js with all the possible rotations.
 Each piece object has all the rotations as an array and possible indexes. possibleIndexes are for avoiding duplicated calculation when the app tries to generate a random board.
   I pre-populated the pieces to optimize the running time.
-Once a user loads the piece_array.js on the client side, no matter how many times they play, it never actually rotates or flips the piece.
+Once users load the piece_array.js on the client side, no matter how many times they play, it never actually rotates or flips the piece.
 It uses the already made pieces and simply moves the index of the piece according to the action.

 ### Generate random board
   When the user clicks play, the game object will generate a new board object with randomly picked pieces.
 In the generating process, it first shuffles the pieces (because the placement order matters).
 Then, it picks one piece from pieces, take its rotated version randomly, and places it on the board.
 After that, it goes through the shuffled pieces and places each one on the board.